cs106l/cs106l-assignments/assign4/README.md

 >
 > If you are looking for an added challenge, try running your code with the `--profile` option.
 Our spellchecking algorithm, despite using a simple brute
 > force approach that searches through the entire dictionary of about half a million words, still runs quite quickly!
 Feel free to look into ways you can
 > improve the performance of this algorithm (while still having correct output)!
+This is completely optional, but we would love to see what you come up with.

 ## 🚀 Submission Instructions